Daveiano/weewx-wdc-interceptor-docker/readme.md

 ### backup.sh

 Saves a backup of a named volume to the desired location.
 This can be run via cron to backup the SQLite DB.
 The backup file has a date suffix.
-Optionaly you can add a S3 Bucket and path as a third paramter to copy the backup to S3.
+Optionally, you can add a S3 Bucket and path as a third parameter to copy the backup to S3.
 The local backup gets removed in this case.

 Usage: `./admin_scripts/backup.sh <VOLUME> <OUTPUT_DIRECTORY> <OPTIONAL S3 BUCKET AND PATH>`